Tori Spelling Talks About ‘Beverly Hills 90210’ Reboot: ‘We’re All Really Excited To Get Back To Work’

-Beverly Hills 90210 is officially coming back and Tori Spelling and co. couldn’t be happier.
+Beverly Hills 90210 is officially coming back and Tori Spelling and company couldn’t be happier.

-Now that the cat is finally out of the bag and it’s been confirmed that the hit show will return back to the air, Tori Spelling is dishing about how excited she and the rest of the cast and crew are.
-The actress recently sat down with People where she chatted about getting back to work once again and it’s easy to see that she’s thrilled.
+Now that the cat is finally out of the bag and it’s been confirmed that the hit show will return to the air, Tori Spelling is dishing about how excited she and the rest of the cast and crew are.
+The actress recently sat down with People where she chatted about getting back to work once again, and it’s easy to see that she’s thrilled.

 “We’re all really excited to get back to work with each other every day.
 We’ve come full circle and it feels really great.
 This is the ultimate high school reunion and we’re going to be back together every day and I’m so excited.”

-And as the Inquisitr shared last week, Spelling confirmed the news of the revival during an interview with Access Live.
-According to the actress, several members of the original cast will be returning to the hit ’90s show where Spelling says they will play “heightened” versions of themselves.
+As the Inquisitr shared last week, Spelling confirmed the news of the revival during an interview with Access Live.
+According to the actress, several members of the original cast will be returning to the hit ’90s show, where Spelling says they will play “heightened” versions of themselves.

 “The fans will be pleasantly surprised, though, because we will intercut that with scenes from the show.
 So it’ll be a whole ensemble cast,” Spelling explained.